Tharani-Kasiselvam/react-shopping-cart/README.md

     a.
 Product Name
     b.
 Product Price
     c.
 Offer (Y or N)
     d.
 Offer Price [Data required if Offer value is Y else blank]
     e.
 Product Image

 # Usage:
-    Once the Shopping Cart website loaded, we need to review the Schoold Kid products from the Product List.
-Click on "Add to Cart" and validate the count increased in the Total Cart count and button name changes to "Remove from Cart".
+    - Once the Shopping Cart website loaded, we need to review the Schoold Kid products from the Product List.
+    - Click on "Add to Cart", the overall Cart count increases and Button text changes to "Remove from Cart".

-    On click of "Remove from Cart", the overall Cart count will decrease and the button tect will change back to "Add to Cart".
+    - On click of "Remove from Cart", the overall Cart count will decrease and the Button tect will change back to "Add to Cart".

 ***Author: Tharani K***